Wayru-Network/rewards-system-program/README.md

 -   Rust and Cargo installed on your machine.
 -   Solana CLI installed and configured.
 -   Anchor framework installed.
+-   A Solana wallet with some SOL to pay for transaction fees.
+-   Node.js and npm installed.

 ### Installation